WMT

 Where We’re Focusing

-To start, we will prioritize engagement with suppliers to Walmart U.S. and Sam’s Club U.S. in three priority categories – Fresh Produce, Seafood and Entertainment (e.g., Information, Communications and Technology).
-While initial focus will be on these three supply chains, all suppliers are invited to engage and encouraged to share their relevant progress to advance responsible recruitment and help drive positive impacts for workers in the supply chain.
+In 2022 we started by prioritizing engagement with suppliers to Walmart U.S. and Sam’s Club U.S. in three categories – Fresh Produce, Seafood and Entertainment (e.g., Information, Communications and Technology).
+In 2023 we’re extending the program to suppliers in Apparel and Home and continue to encourage all suppliers to engage and share their relevant efforts to advance responsible recruitment and help drive positive impacts for workers in the supply chain.

 How to Get Involved